Who We Are

 - The Consumer Policy Development and monitoring Unit (CPDM)

 - The Consumer Protection and Advocacy Unit (CPA)

-The mandate of the Information and Reference unit is to disseminate information through various channels on the rights and obligations of telecom Consumers with a view to and empowering Consumers and other stakeholders in the industry.
+The mandate of the Consumer Information and Education unit is to disseminate information through various channels on the rights and obligations of telecom Consumers with a view to and empowering Consumers and other stakeholders in the industry.
 Other functions include:

-- Empowering Consumers through awareness creation programmes such as the three Outreach events that highlight Consumers of their rights, privileges and obligations:
+- Empower Consumers through awareness creation programmes such as the following Outreach events to educate Consumers of their rights, privileges and obligations:

-- Empowering Consumers through dissemination of information at exhibitions and international trade fairs.
+- Empower Consumers through dissemination of information at International Trade Fairs and ICT Conferences and Exhibition.

-- Collaboration with Consumer Advocacy Groups and Government institutions in Consumer Awareness Creation and Education.
+- Collaborate with Consumer Advocacy Groups and Government institutions in Consumer Awareness Creation and Education.

 The Consumer Policy Development and Monitoring Unit (CPDM)